 All colors considered, its best to reach out and speak with one of our expert memorial designers for more details of weekly stock and how long custom pieces will take to get here.

-The choice granite color and amount of engraving work needed both factor into the cost of our granite memorial benches.
+The choice of granite color and the amount of engraving work needed both factors into the cost of our granite memorial benches.

 Requesting a proposal from our expert designers will get you the quickest quote possible.
-Our memorialists have crafted many life stories in beautiful bronze and cannot wait to begin casting your loved ones story.
+Our memorialists have crafted many life stories in beautiful bronze and cannot wait to begin casting the story of your loved one.

-Now that you have reviewed your color options, design ideas, and even the price range of your loved ones Bench Memorial headstone, it’s time to set an appointment with our Artisan Memorialist Jed Hendrickson.
-Him and His Santa Barbara Monumental Team will engrave your loved ones story and make that engraving last for generations to come.
+Now that you have reviewed your color options, design ideas, and even the price range of your loved one’s Bench Memorial headstone, it’s time to set an appointment with our Artisan Memorialist Jed Hendrickson.
+He and His Santa Barbara Monumental Team will engrave your loved one’s story and make that engraving last for generations to come.